About the Program

 Curriculum + Time Commitment

-Participants attend three 3-day convenings, monthly virtual gatherings, individual virtual coaching sessions with a professional coach, and complete applied practice work between convenings.
+Participants attend four 3-day convenings, monthly virtual gatherings, individual virtual coaching sessions with a professional coach, and complete applied practice work between convenings.

 Convening Schedule